bestimmaa/pomo-iphone/README.md

 # POMO-iphone

 This fork is to show the possibilities and limitations for using GetText in Swift projects.

+This repository includes a Xcode workspace with the pomo-iphone lib, an example project in Objective-C, an example project in Swift and a totally hacky Python script to extract translatable strings from Swift source files.

-The great https://github.com/pronebird/pomo-iphone library does work with a few modifications.
+The https://github.com/pronebird/pomo-iphone library does work with a few modifications.
 Main limitation is a lack of support for the Swift programming langugage in *xgettext*.
 If you have any comment regarding please feel free to contact me.

-This repository includes a Xcode workspace with the pomo-iphone lib, an example project in Objective-C, an example project in Swift and a totally hacky Python script to extract translatable strings from Swift source files.

 ----
 POMO-iphone is a gettext translations for iPhone written in Objective-C. It supposed to be a good substitution for outdated Apple translations system.
 However I still use default mechanisms to translate settings.bundle and Storyboard, so this solution is not 100% perfect.